bids-standard/bids-website/_posts/2020-11-02-BIDS-ASL-community-review.md

 <!--more-->

 The BIDS community is preparing to merge the ASL (Arterial Spin Labeling) extension.
-The [updated draft](https://bids-specification--652.org.readthedocs.build/en/652/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#arterial-spin-labeling-perfusion-data){:target="_blank"} is available for review, and comments and suggestions may be submitted on [GitHub](https://github.com/bids-standard/bids-specification/pull/652){:target="_blank"}.
+The updated draft is available for review, and comments and suggestions may be submitted on [GitHub](https://github.com/bids-standard/bids-specification/pull/652){:target="_blank"}.
 The community review will close on Friday (Nov 13th) at 11:59pm PT (pacific time)

 This BIDS extension seeks to establish how ASL data and additional metadata are organized within the BIDS structure.
 This encompasses the ASL sequences provided in the consensus paper (Alsop 2014), including single- and multi-time point pulsed and (pseudo)-continuous ASL.